J&J Ebola vaccine to start clinical trials in early 2015

 Stoffels said it had not yet been decided where trials on the J&J vaccine would be conducted or how many subjects would be involved.

-Governments and aid organisations have scrambled to contain the disease, which according to the United Nations agency has killed more than 1,900 in West Africa since March.
+Governments and aid organizations have scrambled to contain the disease, which according to the United Nations agency has killed more than 1,900 in West Africa since March.

 J&J said its vaccine, which was developed by its Crucell unit in the Netherlands, provided complete protection against the Zaire strain of Ebola when tested on macaque monkeys.